Frequently Asked Questions: Diverticulosis and Diverticulitis

-Because it isn‘t based on the kind of interventional therapy doctors traditionally perform, but on basic preventive principles available to anyone.
-Just as you don‘t need a prescription for a bar of soap to keep your hands germs-free, you don‘t need a doctor to prevent diverticular disease.
+Because it isn't based on the kind of interventional therapy doctors traditionally perform but on basic preventive principles available to anyone.
+Just as you don't need a prescription for a bar of soap to keep your hands germ-free, you don't need a doctor to prevent diverticular disease.

-The sole objective of my method is to keep a person with a case of preexisting diverticulosis from turning into diverticulitis.
-Once that happens, it‘s too late for prevention, and you‘ll need a doctor.
-In an ideal world, after patching you up, doctors would suggest using this method to prevent a relapse.
+My method's sole objective is to keep a person with a case of preexisting diverticulosis from turning into diverticulitis.
+Once that happens, it's too late for prevention, and you'll need a doctor.
+After patching you up in an ideal world, doctors would suggest using this method to prevent a relapse.
 And as doctors learn more about it, some of them certainly will.

 Q. Why does fiber seem to help some people with diverticular disease?

-It doesn‘t.
+It doesn't.
 At best, fiber is a placebo.
-At worse, it‘s the main cause of diverticular disease.
-In between, it creates a false sense of security and postpones proper treatment, because fiber may temporarily reduce the symptoms of irregularity by increasing the size and weight of stools, and create the illusion that you‘re no longer constipated.
+At worse, it's the leading cause of diverticular disease.
+In between, it creates a false sense of security and delays a proper treatment because fiber may temporarily reduce the symptoms of irregularity by increasing the size and weight of stools and create the illusion that you're no longer constipated.
 It may also cause diarrhea or semi-soft stools, which, for a while, may clear out the content of an infected diverticulum.

-When a person experiences mild diverticulitis, doctors invariably prescribe antibiotics, pain relievers, and anti-inflammatory drugs.
-The resulting remission results from medication therapy, and not from fiber.
+When a person experiences mild diverticulitis, doctors invariably prescribe antibiotics, pain relievers, and anti-inflammatory drugs—the resulting remission results from medication therapy and not from the fiber.

-Furthermore, patients with acute diverticulitis aren‘t placed on high-fiber diets to “relieve” it, but on a zero-fiber liquid diet, because gastric surgeons, who are called in to manage the treatment at this stage, are well aware of fiber‘s danger, and prohibit patients from taking it.
+Furthermore, patients with acute diverticulitis aren't placed on high-fiber diets to "relieve" it, but on a zero-fiber liquid diet because gastric surgeons are called in to manage the treatment at this stage, are well aware of fiber's danger, and prohibit patients from taking it.

 The conventional treatment may certainly save you from lethal infection, but not from inevitable relapse and surgery.
 As odd as it may sound, the standard treatment protocol recommends a high fiber diet for patients who have just recovered from acute diverticulitis (underline mine):